Skip to Content

 • The item is placed under one of the cups, the cups are moved around and the child has to watch them move and then show you which cup the item is under.

 This can be made harder by adding more cups, moving them more quickly, or shuffling more.
-Your child may also like to switch roles and have a go at moving the cups for themselves.
+Your children may also like to switch roles and have a go at moving the cups for themselves.

 4. Traffic Lights